matthewagius/wallet-api/README.md

 }
 - once executed the api will return an access token.
 Copy this access token
 - Click on the Authorize button at the top right corner
-- type in Bearer <your copied access token> and click on Authorize
+- type in Bearer followed by your copied access token and click on Authorize

 You may now use swagger to browse the API.